-- 1. The illegal possession and/or use of cannabis, barbiturates, amphetamines, hallucinogenic compounds, narcotics and other controlled substances is in violation of federal and state law.
-SUNY Cortland will not protect members of the university community from prosecution under the law.
+- The illegal possession and/or use of marijuana, barbiturates, amphetamines, hallucinogenic compounds, narcotics and other controlled substances is in violation of federal and state law.
+The College will not protect members of the College community from prosecution under the law.
 Providing information (about the possession, sale, or use of controlled substances) to law enforcement agencies is left completely to the discretion of the individual student, faculty, staff member or administrator.
-Decisions of this nature are a matter of conscience and individuals making the decision to provide such information can do so with the assurance that they will be supported by the university.
+Decisions of this nature are a matter of conscience and individuals making the decision to provide such information can do so with the assurance that they will be supported by the College.
 In the event that an official investigation occurs, the persons involved will be advised of their rights under the law.
-Legal counsel will not be provided by the university.
-SUNY Cortland expects that individuals who choose to possess, sell or use controlled substances must be prepared to accept complete responsibility for their actions. - 2.
-SUNY Cortland has an obligation to provide its members with information on the medical, psychological and legal consequences of the use of controlled substances.
+Legal counsel will not be provided by the College.
+The College expects that individuals who choose to possess, sell or use controlled substances must be prepared to accept complete responsibility for their actions. - 2.
+The College has an obligation to provide its members with information on the medical, psychological and legal consequences of the use of controlled substances.
 In addition to formal presentations and informal discussions, audiovisual and printed material will be utilized to accomplish this task. - 3.
-Persons with drug problems or dependencies will be encouraged to seek professional assistance through the Counseling Center, Student Health Service, approved rehabilitation programs or private sources.
-The university shall consider conferences with resource persons privileged and confidential, subject to the standards established by the medical and psychological professions within the limits of state and federal laws.
+Persons with drug problems or dependencies will be encouraged to seek professional assistance through the College Counseling Service, the College Health Service, approved rehabilitation programs, or private sources.
+The College shall consider conferences with resource persons privileged and confidential, subject to the standards established by the medical and psychological professions within the limits of state and federal laws.